bytecodealliance/rfcs/accepted/new-api.md

 Given the above Rust API, the next piece to consider is the impact this has on the C API for Wasmtime.
-In shape this Rust API looks extremely different from `wasm.h` which does not have any sort of context handled passed around anywhere.
+In shape this Rust API looks extremely different from `wasm.h` which does not have any sort of context handle passed around anywhere.
 Additionally there's a bit of a disconnect where Wasmtime's implementation of `wasm.h` involves objects like `wasm_func_t` being distinctly owned but the context handles are only valid for an ephemeral period of time.
 Additionally the